The Most Powerful Tool

 Since the crayon and cassette tape days, I’ve gone on to publish with the Big 5 and smaller houses, as well as independently through my own imprint, InToto Books.
 I’ve received starred reviews from Booklist and Publishers Weekly, won silver and gold medals in Foreword INDIES Book of the Year and the IPPY Awards, respectively, been featured on Booklist’s Best First Novels for Youth and School Library Journal’s What’s Hot in YA, and chosen as a PW Pick of the Week.
 I’ve also made the Master Lists for several children’s book awards, including the Missouri Mark Twain Award.

-In addition to my writing and publishing, I founded InkBerry Designs, where I sell illustrative and commercial art, I produce a podcast, and I offer both editorial guidance and courses for writers.
+In addition to my writing and publishing, I founded InkBerry Designs (where I sell illustrative and commercial art), I produce a podcast, and I offer both editorial guidance and courses and resources for writers.

 It’s all a story in progress…